grafana/grafana/docs/sources/panels-visualizations/panel-overview/index.md

 # Panel overview

-The _panel_ is the basic visualization building block in Grafana.
+A Grafana panel is a visual representation of data composed of a [query][] and a [visualization][].
+Within panels, you can apply [transformations][], which process the results of a query before they're passed on for visualization.
+You can also further customize a panel by formatting data and configuring visualization options.

 Each panel has a query editor specific to the data source selected in the panel.
 The query editor allows you to build a query that returns the data you want to visualize.

-There are a wide variety of styling and formatting options for each panel.
-Panels can be dragged, dropped, and resized to rearrange them on the dashboard.
+Panels offer a wide variety of formatting and styling options, from applying colors based on field values to creating custom units.
+Each visualization also comes with options specific to it that give you further control over how your data is displayed.
+Panels can also be dragged, dropped, and resized to rearrange them on the dashboard.

-Before you add a panel, ensure that you have configured a data source.
+To get started adding panels, ensure that you have configured a data source:

 - For details about using data sources, refer to [Data sources][].
 - For more information about managing data sources as an administrator, refer to [Data source management][].

   {{% admonition type="note" %}}